 The ESL School at NYFA (ESN) was founded to serve the needs of adults whose first language is not English.
-ESN provides high-quality language instruction in a supportive environment to help international students improve their English language abilities, focusing on academic purposes, and also taking into consideration students' career advancement, as well as everyday social and practical purposes.
+ESN provides high-quality language instruction in a friendly setting to help students improve their English language abilities, focusing on academic purposes, and also taking into consideration students' career advancement, as well as everyday social and practical purposes.